Political positions of Vladimir Zhirinovsky: Media censorship

 In a 1994 interview with The Washington Post, Zhirinovsky threatened to prosecute and imprison journalists who "interfere with my private life" and "inflict moral damage on me."

 Zhirinovsky directly threatened harm to reporters who asked him unflattering questions.
 For instance, on live television in April 2014 Zhirinovsky ordered his aides to rape a journalist who was six-months pregnant.

 In his 2018 campaign, Zhirinovsky pledged that, if elected, he would restrict the amount of negative news coverage the media would be allowed to broadcast at a maximum of 10% of their total news coverage.
 He would also issue a fine for every foreign word that the media uttered.

 Religious freedom

 Although of Jewish heritage (which he long denied), Zhirinovsky had a history of adopting antisemitic stances.
 Zhirinovsky is also reported to have once declared, "Jewish children are going to school, while our children are hungry and forlorn.
 If you vote for me, it will stop."

-Zhirinovsky proposed placing barbed wired fences along areas of southern Russia where significant Muslim populations live and banning Muslims from entering Russia.
+Zhirinovsky proposed placing barbed wired fences along areas of southern Russia (particularly the North Caucasian republics of Chechnya, Ingushetia, and Dagestan) where significant Muslim populations live and banning Muslims from entering Russia.